loyada/dollarx/docs/javadoc/com/github/loyada/jdollarx/singlebrowser/custommatchers/CustomMatchers.rst

 .. java:import:: org.hamcrest TypeSafeMatcher

+.. java:import:: org.openqa.selenium WebDriver

+.. java:import:: org.openqa.selenium.support.ui ExpectedConditions

+.. java:import:: org.openqa.selenium.support.ui FluentWait

+.. java:import:: org.openqa.selenium.support.ui Wait

+.. java:import:: java.util NoSuchElementException

+.. java:import:: java.util.concurrent TimeUnit

 CustomMatchers
 ==============

 .. java:package:: com.github.loyada.jdollarx.singlebrowser.custommatchers
    :noindex:

-.. java:type:: public class CustomMatchers
+.. java:type:: public final class CustomMatchers

    A collection of Hamcrest custom matchers, that are optimized to be as atomic as possible when interacting with the browser or a W3C document, and return useful error messages in case of a failure.
 This is a simplified API, relevant when there is a singleton browser.